Friday, July 26, 2019

 "The machine wraps the threads around each other where the needle goes into the cloth to make a stitch," Veronika explained.
 "That makes the seam that holds the fabric together."
 She showed Charlotte on two pieces of scrap cloth she had sewn together.
 She folded it so they could see both sides.

 "It's very different from hand-sewing," Veronika went on.
-"Hand-sewing uses one thread that goes over the top, then underneath and back up again."
+"Hand-sewing uses only one thread.
+It goes over the top, then underneath and back up again."
 She showed Charlotte what she meant.

 When the machine was ready to sew, Veronika picked up two pieces they had cut out.
 "This is for the top of the dress.
 We call this the bodice (baw-diss), and this is the bodice lining," she explained.
 She matched up the edges of the front and back at one shoulder of the bodice.
 Then she sewed while Charlotte watched, and Billy worked the foot pedal.